The Dual Space \(\mathcal{X}^*\)

 The Riesz Representation Theorem tells us that Hilbert spaces enjoy a perfect symmetry between vectors

-a general Banach space shares this self-dual property).
+which tells us when a general Banach space shares this self-dual property.

 Dirac's Bra-Ket Notation